Third Party Holder Administrative Attachment (TDAS)

 To find out the contact details of the DDFIP:

-She has 2 months to respond to the challenge, from the date she received it.
+The administration has 6 months to respond to the challenge, from the date it received it.

 Other unpaid

-You, or the person who must answer for your unpaid debts, can challenge the DATS within 2 months.
+You, or the third-party holder who received the notice from SATD, can challenge the SATD within 2 months.

 At least one of the following may be contested: